anngroong/podcasts/content/episode/279-dziunik-aghajanian-un-security-council-artsakh-yerevan-elections.md

 About 22.8% said that they are undecided while 20% said they refuse to disclose.

-The last time that you were with us on this show, we discussed why you had joined the Mayr Hayastan movement.
-At that time, I believe there was no formal announcement about participating in the elections, but many months have passed since then and there is now less than a week left until the end of campaigning.

 **Questions**:
 * Are you actively participating in the campaign?
 * What are your present thoughts about these elections?
 First of all, do you think we’re having free and fair campaigning and will the results be free and fair?
 * There is an important contingent, 23% of polled respondents who are undecided.
 What’s your read of this group?
 How can Mayr Hayastan pull these people into its camp?